QuEST2026/QuEST/readme.md

-# official Code for paper QuEST: Quantization-conditioned Efficient Stealthy Trojan
+# Official Code for Paper QuEST: Quantization-conditioned Efficient Stealthy Trojan

-* currently the code we provided can reproduct the results in our model, but it is not well-written so hard to use because of time limits.
+* The current codebase allows for full reproduction of the results presented in our paper.
+However, due to time constraints, the code is not yet optimized for usability and readability.

-* thx for attention, we will open-source a easy-to-use version of our code and ckpts once the paper is accepted.
+* We appreciate your attention and plan to release a more user-friendly, well-documented version of the code along with pre-trained checkpoints upon paper acceptance.

-* we run our code with provided python env on single RTX4090.
+* All experiments were conducted using the provided Python environment on a single NVIDIA RTX 4090 GPU.